 The research objective of this paper is to analyse if and how inequality affects economic growth overall, and specifically in the European Union.
 It does so by describing inequality and economic growth in more detail, overviewing existing research on the topic, and finally conducting cross-sectional analyses using data from year 2017, and drawing conclusions from them.
 After reviewing existing literature, the major hypotheses of this paper were that income inequality had a positive or no correlation with economic growth overall, and a positive one in the EU.
-Finally, our results showed negative, but insignificant correlation between inequality and economic growth and that redistributive policies consequently have no significant effects on economic growth.
+Finally, our results showed negative, but insignificant correlation between inequality and economic growth suggesting that changes in inequality have no significant impact on economic growth and that redistributive policies consequently have insignificant effects on economic growth.